1988 Tooheys 1000: Race summary

 Defending race winners Peter Brock, David Parsons and Peter McLeod all failed to finish the race.
 Brock and Parsons, driving BMW M3s for Brock's Mobil 1 Racing, were both out with engine trouble just after halfway through the race.
 It had been hoped by the team that the reliability shown by the BMW's in the European Touring Car Championship against the much faster, but still relatively fragile Ford Sierras would see them leading late in the race.
 Ironically the reverse was true and it was the factory backed BMW's which proved fragile.
-McLeod, driving one of the new Holden Commodores (built by Brock) with Melbourne solicitor Jim Keogh, was out with engine failure on lap 7.
+The Brock/Jim Richards/Neil Crompton car was out of contention early when Brock, following Smith in the 3rd DJR Sierra down Conrod Straight, ran over a tyre carcass at some 240 km/h which ripped off the front spoiler and the oil cooler from the AU$60,000 BMW Motorsport engine, while the Parsons/Richards car also suffered from engine trouble.
+McLeod, driving one of the new "Walkinshaw" Holden Commodores (although the car was built by Brock's team) with Melbourne solicitor Jim Keogh, was out with engine failure on lap 7.
 It was the team's second engine failure of the day having lost their race engine in the Sunday morning warmup session forcing the team into a rapid engine change that saw them start the race from pit lane.
-It was a cruel blow for the McLeod team after both McLeod and Keogh had crashed during practice and qualifying, but work on the car and a Saturday night change of setup had seen McLeod lap over one second faster in the race morning warmup than either driver had managed in qualifying.
+It was a cruel blow for the McLeod team after both McLeod and Keogh had crashed during practice and qualifying, but work on the car and a Saturday night guess at a setup change had seen McLeod lap over one second faster in the race morning warmup than either driver had managed in qualifying.

 Class 2 was won by the BMW M3 of New Zealand's Trevor Crowe and "Captain" Peter Janson who finished a strong fourth outright.
 Class 3, for cars up to 1600cc, was predictably won by the Toyota Team Australia Corolla GT of John Faulkner and Drew Price who finished ninth outright after an all-day sprint.
 This marked the first time that a small capacity class car had finished in the top ten at Bathurst since 1978.

 The race saw the 18th and last start for 1983 James Hardie 1000 winner John Harvey.
 He drove a Holden Commodore with fellow Sydney veteran and 1974 race winner Kevin Bartlett to finish in 14th place.
+As an employee of Holden Special Vehicles (HSV) which was owned by Tom Walkinshaw, Harvey was initially barred from racing due to a Walkinshaw rule that senior management (Harvey was HSV's Marketing Manager) other than himself was barred from what he deemed as dangerous activities, which included motor racing.
+However, given Harvey's long-standing record in motor racing going back to the late 1950s, Walkinshaw eventually relented and allowed Harvey to drive at Bathurst.